afellowcorn/sps_framework/docs/Code/basic.md

 * UI - anything to do with the user interface.
 Maybe a button is not working, or the way some assets are formatted seems to be off.
 * Sprite - an issue with the art in the game
 * Code - general bugs related to how the game runs and responds to you.
-* Typo - misspellings or incorrect grammar - IMPORTANT: this type of "bugs" are collected here: https://github.com/ClanGenOfficial/clangen/issues/1818
+* Typo - misspellings or incorrect grammar - IMPORTANT: this type of "bugs" are collected in the [typo tracking issue](https://github.com/ClanGenOfficial/clangen/issues/1818)

 **Describe the bug**
 ex.: This bug implies that the cat is never ....